LeoCreer/AngularJSCMS/README.md

 1 Install folder into root directory.

-2 go to app/app.js open file and change url on line"44" to your domain name
+2 go to app/app.js open file and change url on line"29" to your domain name AngularJSCMS will now load.